Kinder Haus Main Campus

 Primary

-With bright, open classrooms appearing to invite the outside in from windows overlooking the beautiful front yard, children in the Primary class are in a prepared learning environment designed to meet their individual needs and to assure them the opportunity to reach their full potential.
-The shelves in the Primary class are lined with works that are progressive, moving from simple to complex and concrete to abstract.
-All the work is designed around the developmental needs as well as the interests of the individual child.
-Math, Language, Sensorial, Practical Life, Science, Geography and The Arts are all part of the Primary program.
+With bright, open classrooms that seem to invite the outdoors in through windows overlooking the beautiful front yard, children in the Primary class enjoy a thoughtfully prepared learning environment designed to meet their individual needs and support them in reaching their full potential.
+The shelves in the Primary classroom are carefully arranged with progressive materials that move from simple to complex and concrete to abstract.
+Each work is selected with the developmental needs and interests of the individual child in mind.
+Mathematics, Language, Sensorial exploration, Practical Life, Science, Geography, and the Arts all form essential components of the Primary curriculum, creating a rich and balanced foundation for learning.